peteroupc/html3dutil/doc/ShapeGroup.md

 <a name='ShapeGroup'></a>
 ### new ShapeGroup()

+**Deprecated: It is intended to render this class obsolete and rely on three.js.**

 Represents a grouping of shapes.
 This object can hold both Shape objects and other <a href="ShapeGroup.md">ShapeGroup</a> objects.